Jellomeanie/ELKSTACK-PROJECT/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because its easy to do and prevents any easily overlooked vulnerabilities.

 The playbook implements the following tasks:

-- Installs Docker, which intern facilitates instalation of containers
+- Install docker.io
-- Installs Python-pip
+- Install python3-pip
-- Installs Docker python module
+- Install docker via pip
-- Increases virtual memory
+- Increase virtual memory
+- Use more memory
+- Enable service docker on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.